(click to enlarge)

 - To account for short winter days, long summer days, clear days, rainy days, installers usually estimate an average of only 5 hours of sunshine per day.

 - One panel should therefore produce about...
 1.25 kWh per day.
-Ergo, it would generate enough electricity to drive a Tesla Model 3 Long Range...
+Ergo, it would generate enough electricity to drive a Tesla Model 3...
 4.825 miles.

 Using these assumptions, here is a table with rows for various electric vehicles and columns for the distances driven per day.
 The results in the intersecting cells are how many solar panels one would likely need in those instances:

 As you can see, to drive only 10 miles per day with the most efficient vehicle (Hyundai Ioniq EV), one would need only 2 solar panels.
-At the other extreme, to drive 100 miles per day with the least efficient vehicle (Mercedes B250e), one would need...
-32 panels!
-That result is purely theoretical, however, since the EPA gives the Mercedes a range of only 87 miles from a full charge.
-Perhaps it would be more helpful, therefore, to also point out that the average commute in the USA is 37 miles per day, so the yellow column (40 miles) likely answers the question for most drivers.
+At the other extreme, to drive 100 miles per day with the least efficient vehicle (Audi e-Tron), one would need...
+36 panels!
+Perhaps it would be more helpful, however, to point out that the average commute in the USA is 37 miles per day, so the yellow column (40 miles) likely answers the question for most drivers.

 Of course, the above calculations are simply to “fuel” an electric vehicle.
 Also powering one’s home would require many more panels depending upon the average number of kWh it uses per day.
 Nonetheless, the same assumptions up above (250 watts per panel, 5 hours per day) can help generate those estimates.